CouncilDataProject/cdptools_v2/deploy/README.md

 $50 - $100 / month.
 This includes all server, database, transcription, and storage costs but this will vary depending on which back-end hosting provider you choose and how much traffic your system receives.

-There are currently two pipelines you will want to run, the event gathering pipeline (`EventPipeline`) and the event indexing pipeline (`EventIndexPipeline`).
-The core of the system is very much the `EventPipeline` as it is what actually gathers the data from your city, produces a transcript, and standardizes all the retrieved and generated data into the CDP database and storage formats.
+There are currently two pipelines you will want to run, the event gathering pipeline (`EventGatherPipeline`) and the event indexing pipeline (`EventIndexPipeline`).
+The core of the system is very much the `EventGatherPipeline` as it is what actually gathers the data from your city, produces a transcript, and standardizes all the retrieved and generated data into the CDP database and storage formats.
 The `EventIndexPipeline` is the first of many downstream processing pipelines.
 It indexes the transcripts in relation to events to allow for fast plain text search of events.
 Technically, this is not a required pipeline to run but plain text search is a leg up on a lot of civic systems and generally a nice tool.

 Each of these pipelines runs in their own process on their own schedule (as determined by you).
 We will get more into this in the [configuration and setup](#configuration-and-setup) section but note that because each pipeline runs on it's